Trent Park

-The Trent Park site was purchased by a developer who received the necessary permits in October 2017 to build 262 residential units; the site will include a museum on the two lower floors of the mansion.
-The university campus buildings were removed but the historic buildings, gardens and landscape were retained.
+The Trent Park site was purchased by a developer who received the necessary permits in October 2017 to construct 262 residential units.
+The site will also include a museum on the two lower floors of the mansion.
+While the university campus buildings were removed, the historic buildings, gardens and landscape were retained.

 History

 Trent Park dates back to the fourteenth century when it was a part of Enfield Chase, one of Henry IV's hunting grounds.
-In 1777 George III leased the site to Sir Richard Jebb, his favourite doctor, as a reward for saving the life of the King's younger brother, the then Duke of Gloucester.
-Jebb chose the name Trent, because it was in Trent, Italy, that the King's brother had been saved.
+In 1777 George III leased the site to Sir Richard Jebb, his favourite doctor, as a reward for treating the King's younger brother, the then Duke of Gloucester.
+Jebb, or possibly George III, named the estate Trent, because the treatment took place in Trento.
 Jebb subsequently acquired the freehold interest in the house and on his death it was sold to Lord Cholmondeley.

 In about 1836 the house was bought by the banker David Bevan for his son Robert Cooper Lee Bevan on his marriage to Lady Agneta Yorke.
 Robert Bevan built Christ Church, Cockfosters in 1838 to provide a suitable place of worship for the district.

+The author and researcher Nesta Webster (nee Bevan) was born at Trent Park in 1876.

 In 1909 the estate was sold to Sir Edward Sassoon, father of Philip Sassoon (cousin of the poet Siegfried Sassoon).
 Sir Philip Sassoon inherited the estate in 1912 upon his father's death and went on to entertain many notable guests at Trent Park, including Charlie Chaplin and Winston Churchill.